senorsmile/depeche-test/README.md

 ## Rationale
 There are several ways to test your Ansible playbooks.

 You can use something like Molecule.
 Molecule is good at testing an individual role.
-It doesn't more than one role (well, not really).
-It can't use your inventory to verify that a whole set of roles have been applied properly to an "node type".
+It doesn't do more than one role (well, not really).
+It can't use your inventory to verify that a whole set of roles have been applied properly to a "node type".

 Then there's test kitchen.
 Though Ansible supported was originally "bolted" on, it has improved over time.
 It is a heavy ruby stack.
 It requires that Ansible be installed on the remote node (because of its origins as a Chef test framework I assume).

 depeche-test will be a framework to do the following:
 * take a specific "play", and test it
   * First, we make a "mirror" of an ideal node type (e.g. frontend01 becomes frontend-test)
-  * Then, we limiting the inventory group of the play to just the mirrored node
+  * Then, we limit the inventory group of the play to just the mirrored node
   * We make sure that any host defined vars are visible to the mirrored node
-  * Then, we choose where the test node should be deployed to (e.g. AWS)
+  * Then, we choose where the test node should be deployed to (e.g. AWS, Vagrant etc.)
   * Spin up the test node
   * Then, we run our playbook normally (e.g. Tower, Jenkins etc.)